Emma36663/introduction/README.md

 I enjoy participating in charity events, such as tutoring peers (related to Algebra 2 and Precalculus) and primary school kids (about English and floristry).
 I also participate as a volunteer in Shanghai Fudan Hospital (for 40+ hours).

 Currently, my dream major is bioinformatics, as I'm really passion and curious towards biology and programming.
-I would like to go to America when
+I would like to go to America for college.